Urgent and emergency care

 - Development of GP-led Urgent Treatment Centres, open 12 hours a day, seven days a week.
 These Centres will be able to diagnose and deal with many of the common ailments people currently attend A&E for

-- Make sure each local health and care system is prepared and ready for winter
+- Making sure each local health and care system is prepared and ready for winter

-- Review and refresh the Urgent Emergency Care Delivery Plan, to achieve the required outcomes of the NHS’s seven pillars of urgent and emergency care:
+- Reviewing and refreshing the Urgent Emergency Care Delivery Plan, to achieve the required outcomes of the NHS’s seven pillars of urgent and emergency care:

 - 111 Online